saphir-travel/documentation/content/developer/howtos/website_themes/shapes.rst

    * - Attribute
      - Description
    * - data-shape
-     - Location of the shape
+     - Location of the shape.
    * - data-shape-colors
-     - The colors applied to your shape
+     - The colors applied to your shape.

 .. warning::
    It might be possible that your image shape is not applied after your changes.
 Just open the